JEllis72/docs/docs/sms/sms.md

 ### How to handle incoming SMS with Node.js

-Create a new node app and paste this into app.js
+Create a new Node app and paste this into app.js

 ```javascript
 const url = require("url");